stt-doks/doks-documentation/DPA/README.md

 - `AKA` for an alias (Also Known As)
 - `FKA` for a formerly known name
 - `ALT` for a alternative name variation

+## PEP Type
+Indicates the person's political status, for example politician or member of parliament.

+## Occupation
+All known occupations of the person

+## Position
+More detailed information about the person's positions with start and end dates

 ## Downloading target data
 Target url can be used to fetch to fetch ready-prepared html or pdf version that includes all the details ready to be viewed on UI.